 Finally, after years of being asked about the details of my private food tours, here’s a rough guideline of what you can expect on these customized tours that range from a visit to a traditional market to eating Korean-style fried chicken at the Han River Park.
-These are personalized tours where you, the guests, get to pick and choose where and what you want to eat.
+These are personalized tours where you, the guest, get to pick and choose where and what you want to eat while having an experienced food guide to help you every step of the way.

-1. No tourist traps.
+- No tourist traps.
 If you want to dine at all the popular restaurants featured in every brochure or website, this tour is probably not for you.
-Featured restaurants will be local, authentic, and charm.
+Featured restaurants will be local, authentic, and full of charm.
+Some of the most beloved restaurants are hole-in-the-wall places that only locals know about, meaning you’ll travel off the beaten path for some serious authentic eats.

-3. No money, no problem (kind of).
-For travelers on a super tight budget, the hourly rate is negotiable because this is a passion project of mine.
-I really enjoy meeting people who are sincerely interested in Korean food.
-However, due to commute time alone, there are restrictions depending on location and hours of availability.
-Please DM for additional information @ email@example.com
+- No money, no problem (kind of).
+For travelers on a super tight budget, the hourly rate is negotiable.
+This is a passion project of mine and money is not a top priority.
+My goal is to meet people who are sincerely interested in Korean food and helping them learn about Korea’s rich culinary history.
+However, due to commute time, there are restrictions depending on location and hours of availability.
+And if you are entirely disappointed with the food tour, there is absolutely no pressure to pay.
+Please DM for additional information on Instagram or email@example.com

-4. No limitations.
-Each tour is personalized and customized to suit each traveler’s preference, catering and appealing to those who want flexibility.
+- No limitations.
+Each tour is personalized and customized to suit each traveler’s preference, catering and appealing to those who want flexibility, not a set itinerary.
 But the most important thing is certain dietary restrictions, which means letting me know in advance of any allergies etc. so I can plan accordingly.

 Testimonials and reviews: